david-fong/capswalk/README.md

 I envision this version to be the last remake because I finally have the tools and know-how to build up a maintainable code base.
 Both of the previous versions suffered from three main problems- largely due to me being new to the language.
 Before I talk about those problems, we need to understand what makes this version so different.

 One of the big design challenges for this project is to allow playing on or off-line.
-I like this challenge because it really demands designing a good function API and inheritence chain, which isn't a trivial task given an overview of what each piece of the picture needs to accomplish:
+I like this challenge because it really demands designing a good function API and inheritance chain, which isn't a trivial task given an overview of what each piece of the picture needs to accomplish:

 |                     Task                   | Offline | Server | Client |
 |:-------------------------------------------|:-------:|:------:|:------:|